-A balance sheet is a financial accounting document provided by a publicly traded company to the public interest summarizing the company's assets, liabilities, and capital.
+A balance sheet is a financial accounting document provided by a publicly traded company to the public interest that summarizes a company's assets, liabilities, and capital.
 In particular, it details the balance of income and expenditure over a period of time to give stock market investors a quick look at the financial health of the company.
 If the numbers are good, it can give a good an investor a feeling of security when buying shares of stock.

-This financial paperwork is very important to the average investor because it shows how well a company is doing financially.
+This financial paperwork is very important to the average investor because it shows how well (or how poorly) a company is doing financially.
 It's sort of like how a bank pulls a customer's credit report to check your creditworthiness, though delves more into a snapshot of a company's inflows and outflows.

 You, as an investor, don't want to invest in a company that isn't doing very well.
 This would be like a bank lending $50,000.00 to someone with a 600 credit score.
 A balance sheet gives the investor information such as if the company is holding more liabilities than they can afford and putting your money at risk.

 But a company's balance sheet is a lot more complicated and vital to the valuation of their stock price.